 Three deer, no more than two bucks, which may include:

 • Two bucks with archery or modern gun,

 • Three does with archery.

 Deer Notes: Three-point rule.
 No dogs.
-Limit during the modern gun special youth hunt is two deer: no more than two bucks (no antler restrictions) or one doe.
+Limit during the modern gun special youth hunt is three: no more than two bucks (no antler restrictions) and one doe.